gstreetmedia/Titanium-Mobile-TweenLite/ReadMe.md

 Greensock's TweenLite updated to work with Titanium Mobile.

+I developed this approach to solve Android animation issues:

-Android animation on Titanium frankly, sucks.
-Hit areas don't move to where an item is animated and the easing function, while accessible, doesn't have any effect.
-This library solves that problem, albeit at not quite the same performance as views animated with native animations.
+1. Hit areas don't move with the animated view.
+2. Easing functions, while accessible (eg Ti.Android.R.anim.linear_interpolator), don't have any effect.

+This library solves both of these issues, albeit at not quite the same performance as views animated natively, and it also work on Mobile Web and IOS.

-Anway, if you don't know how to use Tweenlite, head on over to http://www.greensock.com/tweenlite/
+There is currently an dependency on Alloy.
+I'll remove this if there is enough interest.

 Animating an item is pretty straightforward.